-A. Three times each except at NRV, consistent with Transit Operator picks, when a facility opens or closes, or when METRO schedules a system-wide pick, the number of Employees required on each shift at each base shall be posted.
-NRV positions for Mechanic, Lead Mechanic, and Transit Parts Specialist will be picked once each year at the first pick of each year.

-B. At the pick, each Employee listed in Section 1, except as noted in this Section, will be permitted to select, by classification seniority, his/her base and shift (when applicable), and his/her two consecutive RDOs.
+- A. Three times each year except at NRV, when a facility opens or closes, or when METRO schedules a system-wide pick, the number of Employees required on each shift at each base shall be posted.
+Two picks will coincide with Operators' Spring and Fall picks and the third pick will be in June.
+NRV positions for Mechanic, Lead Mechanic, and Transit Parts Specialist will be picked once each year at the first pick of each year. - B. At the pick, each Employee listed in Section 1, except as noted in this Section, will be permitted to select, by classification seniority, his/her base and shift (when applicable), and his/her two consecutive RDOs.
 Specific duties within a classification also may be picked to the extent specified by METRO on the pick sheets.
 Prior to each pick, the Manager of Vehicle Maintenance/designee will meet with the UNION Executive Board Officers for Vehicle Maintenance and the President/Business Representative/designee to discuss and identify any ongoing or planned special projects which may be appropriate for posting on the pick sheets.